-But no piece of HVAC equipment is flawless.
-There’s always a risk your mini split will malfunction.
-To determine what happened, you should locate where the mini split error codes are displayed.
-Knowing what these codes refer to can help ensure fast mini split repair, especially if professional help is needed.
+But no home comfort system is flawless.
+There’s always a possibility your mini-split could malfunction.
+To determine what happened, you’ll want to locate where the mini-split error codes are displayed.
+Recognizing what these codes refer to can help ensure fast mini-split repair, especially if professional help is required.

-What the error code means will ultimately depend on the specific model of your mini split system.
-You can consult your manual for a guide for what each code means.
+What the error code means will ultimately rely on the specific model of your mini-split system.
+You can review your manual for a guide for what each code means.
 You can also trust the HVAC pros at Morgner Inc. Air Conditioning & Heating.
-Our technicians are trained to learn these codes in order to ensure prompt mini split repair in St. Louis.
-Give us a call at 314-262-4541 to book an appointment.
+Our technicians are trained to learn these codes in order to provide prompt mini-split repair in Saint Louis.
+Give us a call at 314-262-4541 to request an appointment.

 While error codes may differ from model to model, there are some codes you’ll be more likely to see.
-To learn what your error code may mean, ask yourself the following:
+To determine what your error code can mean, consider the following:

-- Are there additional signs of what malfunctioned?
-A loud noise coming from an important component, for example.
+Are there additional signs of what malfunctioned?
+A loud noise coming from a specific component, for example.

 E1 – Indoor / Outdoor Unit Communication

-In general, an E1 error code signifies that communication between the mini split system’s indoor and outdoor units has been disrupted.
-It could be struggling with intermittent connection issues or have failed entirely.
-When the indoor and outdoor units can’t communicate with one another, it will not be able to properly balance indoor temperatures.
+In general, an E1 error code indicates that communication between the mini-split system’s indoor and outdoor units has been hampered.
+It may be facing intermittent connection problems or have failed entirely.
+When the indoor and outdoor units can’t communicate with one another, it will be unable to adequately balance indoor temperatures.

 E5 – Voltage Protection or Temperature Sensor Error

-If you own a mini split heat pump, an E5 error could stand for a problem with the system’s voltage.
+If you own a mini-split heat pump, an E5 error can stand for a problem with the system’s voltage.
 A repair technician from Morgner Inc. Air Conditioning & Heating may refer to it as overcurrent protection.
 Both unusually high or low voltage can produce this error code.